tushar-nb/android_app/README.md

 - Add image to the background / app
 - align and arrange text and image
 - string and image Resource

+- learnt about nullable and non-nullable variables and conditions in kotlin
+- adding interactive buttons and UI state